Alternative Financing Vs. Venture Capital: Which Option Is Best for Boosting Working Capital?

 1. Full-Service Factoring – Businesses sell outstanding accounts receivable on an ongoing basis to a commercial finance (or factoring) company at a discount.
 The factoring company then manages the receivable until it is paid.
 Factoring is a well-established and accepted method of temporary alternative finance that is especially well-suited for rapidly growing companies and those with customer concentrations.

 2. Accounts Receivable (A/R) Financing – A/R financing is an ideal solution for companies that are not yet bankable but have a stable financial condition and a more diverse customer base.
-Here, the business provides details on all accounts receivable and pledges those assets as collateral.
+The business details all accounts receivable and pledges those assets as collateral.
 The proceeds of those receivables are sent to a lockbox while the finance company calculates a borrowing base to determine the amount the company can borrow.
 When the borrower needs money, it makes an advance request, and the finance company advances money using a percentage of the accounts receivable.

 READ MORE :